Where to turn when you need a helping hand

 London Churchill College has a Student Welfare Officer who is dedicated for the purpose of ensuring a safe and fair environment for students during their course at the institution.
 The Student Welfare service which provides chaplaincy and pastoral support to students is accessible to them beyond office hours to ensure their needs are dealt with 24/7.

 London Churchill College appreciates that mental health is a significant factor in ensuring the welfare of a student.
-Therefore the College works together with Mind in Tower Hamlets and Newham, an organisation specialising in mental health, to ensure our students can consult experts on mental health if they feel their mental state is affecting their experience at the College.
-Students wishing to take advantage of this service can consult the Student Welfare Officer to book a confidential one-to-one appointment for them with a mental health expert from Mind.
+Therefore, the College works together with Mind in Tower Hamlets and Newham, an organisation specialising in mental health, to ensure our students can consult experts on mental health if they feel their mental state is affecting their experience at the College.
+Students wishing to take advantage of this service can consult the College Registrar to book a confidential one-to-one appointment for them with a mental health expert from Mind.

 E-Mail Address: firstname.lastname@example.org